Last update: November 24, 2024

 This bayonet is issued July 1918 and reissued prior to WWII in 1929

 Very good black leather MKII scabbard.
-Leather body is marked and dated H.G.R.'17 and /|\ Crown over Enfield inspection mark.
-Re-blued fittings with Enfield inspection markings, 3 rivets and olive shape frog stud showing pitting.
+Leather body is marked /|\ Crown over Enfield inspection mark.
+Blued fittings with Enfield inspection markings, round frog.
 All stitches intact and no dents.

 Comes with a genuine khaki bayonet frog with an over stitched eyelet and a hard to read stamp on the reserve side.